 Young kids will have so much fun splashing in a water park, while older children might enjoy activities like rock wall climbing, zip lines, or ice skating.
-A new ship may also feature expanded youth programs and teen centers.
+A new ship might also feature expanded youth programs and teen centers.

 Don’t choose a very short or very long cruise

-Short, three- or four-day cruises are often called “booze cruises” for good reason—especially in tropical destinations.
+Short three- or four-day cruises are often called “booze cruises” for good reason—especially in tropical destinations.
 They’re often full of younger adults intent on getting the most out of their drink packages!
 Consider choosing a slightly longer cruise if you’d prefer the atmosphere to be less rowdy and more family-friendly.

 On the flip side, cruises longer than seven days tend to attract older people and fewer families with children.
-With higher costs and limited vacation time, many families aren’t able to take the kids on longer voyages.
+With higher costs and limited vacation time, many families aren’t able to take children on longer voyages.
 Stick to week-long cruises or shorter if you want to make sure your kids will have plenty of playmates.

-If you have your heart set on a longer cruise with the kids, consider doing two or more back-to-back cruises.
+If you have your heart set on a longer cruise with the kids, consider doing two back-to-back cruises.
 You’ll get the benefits of getting to know the ship and the ports even better, and if your stateroom is available for both sailings you won’t even need to pack up in between!
 Plus, each individual voyage will be more likely to have more kids on board.

 2. Pick the right stateroom for your family